-I did grow up with making sausages at home every Christmas time with fresh meat, oh it was smelling in the air because everyone was making it.
+I did grow up making sausages at home every Christmas time with fresh meat, oh it was smelling in the air because everyone was making it.
 I used to LOVE IT and my parents will always ask for help with making these beauties.
 All such great memories.

 Making these homemade sausages is one of those lost activities and I am not sure why as it really is not so difficult as it sounds.
 At its heart, a sausage is solely ground meat, some fat (many times I don't even bother with that but I know my parents would tell me off if I try and cut that out), salt, and flavourings such as spices and dry herbs.